Mortgage in Austria 2026: Rates, Rules & Expat Guide

 | Rate type | Typical range (2026) | Best for | |-----------|---------------------|----------| | Variable rate | 3.1 - 3.5% | Short-term holders, rate-drop bettors | | Fixed 5 years | 3.2 - 3.6% | Medium-term planning | | Fixed 10 years | 3.4 - 3.9% | Long-term security | | Fixed 15-20 years | 3.5 - 4.2% | Maximum predictability |

-Fixed vs. variable: which makes sense now?
+Fixed vs variable: which makes sense in 2026?

 How much equity do you need?